roshan9888/codingProject/README.md

 # CodingWeb Edtech Project

-User Authentication: CodeEasy provides secure user registration and authentication using JWT (JSON Web Tokens).
+User Authentication: CodingWeb provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.

 Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.

-Progress Tracking: CodeEasy allows students to track their progress in enrolled courses.
+Progress Tracking: CodingWeb allows students to track their progress in enrolled courses.
 They can view completed lessons, scores on quizzes and assignments, and overall course progress.

-Payment Integration: CodeEasy integrates with Razorpay for payment processing.
+Payment Integration: CodingWeb integrates with Razorpay for payment processing.
 Users can make secure payments for course enrollment and other services using various payment methods supported by Razorpay.

 Search Functionality: Users can easily search for courses, lessons, and resources using the built-in search feature.
 This makes it convenient to find relevant content quickly.